dangdennis/mintguard/server/readme.md

 ## setup and development
 1. `npm install`
-2. `npm run build:dev` in one terminal to run server
+2. `npm run dev` in one terminal to run server
 3. `npm run tsc:dev` in a second terminal for typechecker

 ## production